Trauma Center: Second Opinion: Reception

 During November 2007, Second Opinion was among the better-selling Wii titles for the period, selling around 200,000 units in North America.
 In January the following year, it was still in the top ten best-selling Wii games of the region.
 The game met with slow sales in Japan, reaching just over 23,400 units by the end of 2006.
 Kanada stated in October 2007 that sales for Japan were quite low, although feedback from players was enthusiastic.
 In the UK, the game debuted at seventeenth place in the charts as one of only two new releases during that week.
 Index Corporation, owner of Atlus at the time, announced in October 2008 that the game had sold around 400,000 copies in North America and Europe.
+Review aggregate Metacritic found that the game received "generally favorable" reviews, and it was regarded as one of the best Wii games by GamePro.

 Japanese gaming magazine Famitsu enjoyed the gameplay, but noted an emotional disconnect from patients due to the game's graphical style and minimal interaction.
 1UP.coms Andrew Fitch called Second Opinion a "surprisingly decent transition" from the original despite several faults with the presentation.
 Computer and Video Games called it "One of the tightest, and best, games available on Wii."
 Keza MacDonald, writing for Eurogamer, was highly positive; she said that Second Opinion would help dispel scepticism regarding the Wii's motion control functions.
 Eric Bratcher of GamesRadar regarded the game as the second essential game for Wii owners after The Legend of Zelda: Twilight Princess.